Recreation and Leisure Services (RALS)

 - MGMT1001 Introduction to Program Design

-- Students will develop basic skills in all aspects of recreational program planning.
+- Students develop basic skills in all aspects of recreational program planning.
 This course will provide the foundation for a program planning model that is utilized throughout the program and the industry.
-Students will develop a program plan that incorporates a needs assessment, program administration, marketing, budgeting, risk management and program evaluation.
+Students develop a program plan that incorporates a needs assessment, program administration, marketing, budgeting, risk management and program evaluation.

 - PGLE1002 Outdoor Recreation

 - Students develop an awareness of the vast array of outdoor recreation and leisure opportunities and will experience a selection of these activities in a variety of outdoor settings.
 Students identify current trends and theories related to the value and benefit of outdoor recreation experiences.